 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-When considering whether the circumstances were genuinely out of their control, promoters need to think carefully as to whether they could have foreseen the circumstances or whether they were the result of an unforeseeable external event (sometimes referred to as “force majeure”).
+When considering whether the circumstances were genuinely out of their control, promoters need to think carefully as to whether they could have foreseen the circumstances or whether they were the result of an unforeseeable external event.
 The classic example of this would be extreme weather conditions.
 If unexpected snowfall or flooding stops delivery trucks, meaning that promotional packs for an on-pack prize draw promotion arrive in store shortly before or after the closing date, it might be considered acceptable to extend the closing date to give people the chance to participate.

-A complaint about a competition to win a three month trip around the world which closed early due to a technical error and subsequently reopoened for one day 5 days after the initial closing date was upheld by the ASA because they considered the change to the closing date caused by reopening the voting had not arisen from unavoidable circumstances beyond the advertiser's control and some participants who had taken part under the original terms and conditions could have been disadvantaged (Weleda UK, 02 May 2018).
+A competition to win a three month trip around the world breached the Code, because the closing date was amended.
+The competition closed early due to a technical error and subsequently reopened for one day, 5 days after the initial closing date, however the ASA considered that the change to the closing date caused by reopening the voting had not arisen from unavoidable circumstances beyond the advertiser's control and some participants who had taken part under the original terms and conditions could have been disadvantaged (Weleda UK, 02 May 2018).

 In addition to considering whether circumstances are genuinely outside of the advertiser’s control, Code rule 8.17.4.e states that closing dates should not be changed unless not to change it would be unfair to those who sought to participate within the original terms, or those who sought to participate within the original terms will not be disadvantaged by the change.